 Keeping customers happy—not to mention creating loyal customers—will take more than just providing excellent service.
-Keep in touch with marketing strategies that will help you sell your services without spamming!
+Keep in touch marketing strategies will help you sell your services, without spamming!

 Sure, that might not sound like everyone’s cup of tea, but with so much competition to grab a customer’s attention than ever before, you and your team need to know how to do more than just “a great job”.

 It’s all about figuring out how & when to engage your audience (and when not to, as well)!
 That’s what will enable you to grow and sustain your business.

 At the end of the day, you’re experts at what you do: from plumbing, to tree surgery, to electrical work, and so much more.
 When your customers recognise that, then you’ll create stronger relationships that are built on trust.